Sawn Timber

 The Baltic area is important for timber used in pallets and packaging, but the term widely used by the pallet industry of ‘Baltic mixed’ can create confusion because of the increasing use of the supply industries new ‘mixed grade’ term.
 ‘Baltic mixed’ a term long used by the pallet industry refers to a mix of hardwood and softwood species.
 This can create quite different problems, for example one of safety.
 What is ‘Baltic mixed’ as so often quoted?
 It is in fact a random mix of strong species mixed with weak species and a pallet designer/specifier can hardly work with that, since the weakest in the mix have only half the strength of the strongest.
 However, alongside this, much commercial Baltic softwood is highly sought after for top grade pallets and packaging, such as 5th grade red/whitewood.

-In 1999 a grading system for European packaging wood was published as EN 12246: Quality classification of timber used in pallets & packaging which contains a new system specifying two packaging qualities, P1 and P2.
+In 1999 a grading system for European packaging wood was published as EN 12246: Quality classification of timber used in pallets & packaging which contains a new system specifying two packaging qualities, BS EN P1 and BS EN P2.
 To fully understand EN 12246 it needs to be read alongside companion document EN 1310: 1997: Round and sawn timber - Method of measurement of features.
 However, in reality EN 12246 has had hardly had any effect on European packaging timber markets, agents or buyers.
-Not including the newer ‘mixed grade’ method of quality sorting of timber, outlined above, Datasheet 71e summarises the older, all different, occasionally used, Scandinavian, Canadian, Russian and USA, visual grading systems.
+The older, all different, occasionally used, Scandinavian, Canadian, Russian and USA visual appearance grading systems all remain in use.

 There has always been a market for strength graded timber for house building in the UK, Germany and Scandinavia.
 Strength grading has now grown and includes most EU states.
 However this applies to high quality timber for house building and is above the prices pallet and packaging markets expect to pay, so is of little interest.
 A further problem is that strength graded timber is not available in thicknesses below 35mm.